Friday, February 27, 2015

 For salt, sparkling and acidic wines balance salty foods well.

-with rich white wines.
+For sweetness, foods with only hints of sweetness go well with rich white wines.
 When the foods are sweeter, however, you want to make sure the wine is sweeter than the food.
 Otherwise, the wine will taste bitter.
 Keep in mind that higher alcohol contents tend to give you a stronger impression of sweetness.

 For bitterness, that of the wine and the food combine, unlike for sweetness--so be careful of overloading your palette!